tylerlong/quick_orm/README.rst

 Acknowledgements
 ****************
 quick_orm is built upon SQLAlchemy - the famous Python SQL Toolkit and Object Relational Mapper.
 All of the glory belongs to the SQLAlchemy development team and the SQLAlchemy community!
-My contribution to Quich ORM becomes trivial compared with theirs( to SQLAlchemy).
+My contribution to quick_orm becomes trivial compared with theirs( to SQLAlchemy).

 |